The Heretic (Bean play): Synopsis

-University lecturer Dr Diane Cassell's boss and one time lover Professor Kevin Maloney is trying to suppress her recent research into sea levels, as its results contradict the university's conformist stand upon global warming.
+University lecturer Dr Diane Cassell's boss and one time lover Professor Kevin Maloney is trying to suppress her recent research into sea levels, as its results contradict the university's mainstream science stand upon global warming.
 Kevin, hoping to win a lucrative and high-profile research project for the university, pressurises Diane to tone down her controversial lectures, during which she tries to teach the students to reanalyse accepted views over climate change.
 He also attempts to make her withhold her research findings until the research project decision has been made.
 Kevin refuses to take the violent threats that Diane has been receiving from Green activists seriously.

 Cassell's daughter Phoebe, an erratic anorexic, is there when her mother meets her new student, Ben Shotter, a fervent environmentalist, and the two are immediately attracted to one another.
 Even though Ben disagrees with Diane's politics he returns to her one on one tutorials in the hope of meeting Phoebe once more.
 In their lessons Diane teaches him to view science objectively, and not about manipulation of scientific fact.
 Ben begins to enjoy his lessons and Diane sees potential in him, despite his sometimes irrational and overly emotional outbursts about his estranged family, and his history of self-abuse - to Diane's horror he holds a knife to his wrist during one of their tutorials.
 He calms down when she agrees to let Ben visit her and her daughter during the Christmas break.

 Meanwhile, the death threats against Diane become worse.
 Geoff Tordoff, who provides site services for the campus, including security, is of only limited help, seemingly more concerned with turning off Diane's lights than with the threats.

-Kevin discovers that Diane has published her sceptical research regardless of his pressure, and he summons her to a disciplinary hearing, which she refuses to take seriously: using a small soft toy polar bear as her 'union representative'.
+Kevin discovers that Diane has published her research regardless of his pressure, and he summons her to a disciplinary hearing, which she refuses to take seriously: using a small soft toy polar bear as her 'union representative'.
 She is suspended from the university.